Start the conversation

+Big conglomerates might purchase a company to develop it into a worldwide player.
+Or they might purchase it to kill their competition.
 From an investor's standpoint, it doesn't make much difference.
 Corporations have a lot of money to throw around, and you'll be rolling in profits either way.

 Did You Catch This?
 Serial entrepreneur Neil Patel reveals what it takes to become the world's next angel investor.
 Click here to watch...

 At Money Morning, we frequently tell readers to avoid IPOs.
 They are rigged against retail investors like you and me, and you'll probably end up overpaying for your shares even if it's a good company.

 But if you're an angel investor, that system actually works in your favor.
 This is your time to get out and collect some serious cash as a reward for your investing insight.
 If you really believe in the company's long-term prospects, you might decide to keep a portion of your shares.

 Or you might decide to buy later at a favorable price.
 One way or another, though, you'll want to sell at least some of your stake at the IPO - because theoretical gains don't mean much to angel investors.
 You haven't made any money until it's in your bank account.
 Once it's in the bank, then comes the fun part: living the angel investor lifestyle.

 How to Get Started as an Angel Investor